How financial brands should use social media

 While competition may be nothing new, with the right kind of competition, something that is relevant to your brand and is of interest to your audience, can be a quick and effective way to boost social activity and garner interest in your social channels.

 Targeting a specific social media channel with a campaign that is unique and related to that channel will produce great results.
 Especially if your creative angle can approach that channel in a way that’s never been done before.

 Newsjacking is pretty much what it sounds like.
-Using a brand-relevant, news worthy event to add huge traction to a campaign.
-In practise, this requires an agile approach to social media.
+Using a brand-relevant, newsworthy event to add huge traction to a campaign.
+In practice, this requires an agile approach to social media.
 Looking ahead to future events that can be tied into social campaigns that can add a huge boost to the awareness-potential of that campaign.

 A quick summary…

 To be successful on social media, Financial brands need to build an audience-centric approach that is built around a firm understanding of the audience in question.
 This means a tone of voice that resonates, a strategy that connects and an approach that covers only the channels relevant to the people you want to engage.